Calabi-Yau structures and Einstein-Sasakian structures on crepant resolutions of isolated singularities

-By using the basic Dolbeault decomposition (see also page 217 in \cite{BG}), Thus we have $H^{2,0}_B(S) =\ol{H^{0,2}_B(S)}=\{0\}$. \end{proof} \bgn{lemma} \end{lemma} \bgn{proof} It is shown that the de Rham cohomology group $H^i(S)$ of the Sasakian manifold $S$ coincides with the basic primitive cohomology groups $P_B^i(S)$, for $1\leq i\leq n-1$ (for instance, see the proposition 7.4.13, pp. 233 in \cite{BG}).
+By using the basic Dolbeault decomposition (see also page 217 in \cite{BG}), we have $H^{q,0}_B(S) =\ol{H^{0,q}_B(S)}=\{0\},\, (q>0).$ \end{proof} {\sc Remark.} Note that the transverse Dolbeault theorem is not necessary to show the vanishing of the cohomology groups of Lemma \ref{lem: 5.3}.
+The vanishing of the cohomology groups on Lemma \ref{lem: 5.3} was already shown in \cite{BGM} when the positive Sasaki manifolds are regular or quasi-regular.
+This vanishing theorem on positive Sasaki manifolds can be proved by the different method (Bochner technique) \cite{Con}.\\ \bgn{lemma} \end{lemma} \bgn{proof} It is shown that the de Rham cohomology group $H^i(S)$ of the Sasakian manifold $S$ coincides with the basic primitive cohomology groups $P_B^i(S)$, for $1\leq i\leq n-1$ (for instance, see the proposition 7.4.13, pp. 233 in \cite{BG}).
 It follows from the lemma \ref{lem: Kodaira vanishing} that

 \end{proof} \bgn{lemma} Let $\pi : X\to X_0$ be a resolution of an affine variety $X_0$ with only normal isolated singularity with trivial $K_X$.
 Then we have the vanishing \bgn{equation} H^i(X, \O_X) =\{0\}, \qquad ( \forall \,i>0). \end{equation} Further let $C(S)$ be the complement $X\bsh E$ where $E$ is the exceptional set of the resolution $X$.
 Then we also have \bgn{equation} H^i(C(S), \O_{C(S)}) =\{0\} , \qquad ( n-1 > \forall \,i >0). \end{equation} In particular, if $n\geq 3$, we have where $\dim_\C X =n$. \end{lemma} \bgn{proof} Since $X_0$ is an affine variety and $H^p(X_0,R^q\pi_*\O_X)=\{0\}$ for $p>0$, the first vanishing (\ref{eq: GR vanishing}) follows from the Grauert-Riemenschneider vanishing theorem,